Skip to contents

 4. Choose the appropriate lpr graph type:

 • File names: .csv and graphics files should have the same name.
-Their names should be in the following standard format: CountryYear/ts_DVcode(s)_IVcode(s)_graphtype.filetype.
+Their names should be in the following standard format: CountryYear/ts_DVcode(s)_IVcode(s)_graphtype.extension.

 • Examples: